fyiming/fyiming001/_posts/2019-11-02-Tech-stuff-example.md

 url: "https://sylhare.github.io"

 # THEME-SPECIFIC CONFIGURATION
-title: Type on Strap                                    # site's title
+title: Yiming Fan's Website                               # site's title
 description: "A website with blog posts and pages"      # used by search engines
-avatar: assets/img/triangle.png                         # Empty for no avatar in navbar
+avatar: assets/img/screenshot.png                         # Empty for no avatar in navbar
 favicon: assets/favicon.ico                             # Icon displayed in the tab

 remote_theme: sylhare/Type-on-Strap                     # If using as a remote_theme in github